 Catch up and read Part I: How Long Should Your Manuscript Be?

-Or, click here to read the full series.
+Or, you can click here to read the full series.

 Today’s post is all about chapter and scene length in fiction.
 It’s something I work on a lot with my author clients either because they’ve asked or because there’s an issue with the flow and length of their chapters and/or scenes.